Wilderness Therapy Programs

 When trying to help your son or daughter, you should take a progressive approach to therapy and treatment.
 This means you should work with mental health professionals at home and exhaust less intense therapeutic options before moving on to more intrusive measures.

-- participated in 1-2+ years of outpatient therapy
+- 1-2+ years of outpatient therapy

 - consulted a psychiatrist